 I’m showing you how to make chocolate avocado pudding.
-This better for you dessert recipe is easy, vegan, and ready in 5 minutes.
+This better-for-you dessert recipe is easy, vegan, and ready in 5 minutes.

 Have you tried chocolate avocado pudding yet?
 It’s not a new idea.
 It’s been around for years but I wanted to share my take on this easy, healthy-ish treat!
-Since it’s Valentine’s Day week, now is the perfect time.
+Since it’s Valentine’s Day week, now is a perfect time.

 If you’re skeptical.
 I get it.
 When I made this recipe for a dessert demo more than a year ago and I questioned whether I should even tell them what was in the pudding before serving.
-Of course I told them.
+Of course, I told them.
 And they all loved it!
 Not kidding.
 People were asking for seconds.